llwanghong/assets/README.md

-# resources
+# assets
-static resources for blogs
+assets for blogs